dekha51/NLP-kickstart/README.md

 # NLP-kickstart
-a Kickstart for Natural Language Processing Application Repository
+a Kickstart for Natural Language Processing Application